Covid-19 coronavirus: Jacinda Ardern on level 2 plans and latest case numbers

 Asked about Deputy Prime Minister Winston Peters' comment that hongi could have to cease, Ardern said she'd seen iwi leaders determine for themselves how they'd keep their people safe.

-She said the hardest thing through all of this, as a human, have been funerals and tangi but they were a place where people wanted to comfort others and come together.
+She said the hardest thing through all this, as a human, had been funerals and tangi but they were a place where people wanted to comfort others and come together.

 The Government had made the same tough calls for other gatherings where people came together such as weddings and birthdays.

-"We know this is causing pain but we've equally tried to been consistent."
+"We know this is causing pain but we've equally tried to be consistent."

 Cabinet did consider if there was "a way to do this differently" but it was "a very, very difficult" thing to find a way to facilitate them.